deemanrip/ipaddresscounter/README.md

 The application is implemented as simple console app.
 It can be built to jar with manifest using maven (clean package).
 The app accepts one argument - path to file with ip addresses.

+Application was used to count unique addresses from mentioned big file, and the result is 1_000_000_000.